dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Proxy"></a>Proxy

 * Motivation

-Imagine that we are implementing Viewer which will show Microsoft word document in read only mode.
+Imagine that we are implementing a Viewer application, which will show a Microsoft Word document in read only mode.

-The Viewer must open and load document quickly, but the problem is that during loading of the document we do not know is there any "heavy" object inside a document.
+The Viewer must open and load document quickly, but the problem is that during loading of the document, we don't know if there are any "heavy" objects inside a document.
-Heavy object can be image which is injected in word document on let's say, 10th page of the document.
+A heavy object can be an image which is injected in a Word document on, let's say, page 10 of the document.

-So, straight solution where we will simply load everything what is inside document can be slow.
+So, a straight solution where we simply load everything that is inside the document can be slow.

-Another solution would be that heavy objects are loaded on demand, in our example, image will be loaded when user is on 10th page of the document.
+Another solution would be that heavy objects are loaded on demand: in our example, an image will be loaded when the user is on the page 10 of the document.
-Meanwhile heavy object will be presented with another lite object which acts as original.
+Meanwhile, the heavy object will be presented by another, "lighter" object, which acts as original.

-That solution is Proxy.
+That solution is a Proxy.

-Proxy pattern, orovides a surrogate or placeholder for another object to control access to it.
+The Proxy pattern provides a surrogate or a placeholder for another object to control access to it.

 * Story

-Envoy Extraordinary is a Proxy.
-He is an accredited messenger, agent, or representative who is sent by one government to represent it in dealing with another government.

-* Story

-Provide a surrogate or placeholder for another object to control access to it.

-Envoy Extraordinary is a Proxy.
+An Envoy Extraordinary is a Proxy.
-He is an accredited messenger, agent, or representative who is sent by one government to represent it in dealing with another government.
+He is an accredited messenger, agent, or representative, who is sent by one government to represent it in dealings with another government.

 * Image